An active learning approach for improving the performance of equilibrium based chemical simulations: Appendix: Additional plots

 To illustrate our method we consider hereafter the estimation of the amount of a "Salt" mineral as a function of the concentrations of its constituents Sp$_{a}^{+}$ and Sp$_{b}^{-}$.
-Following the law of mass action, the dissolution reaction of this mineral writes:
+For this example, the thermodynamic constants of the halite salt (NaCl) were considered because there are only two constitutive elements and because they do not depend on the pH of the solution.
+From our point of view, there is no theoretical limitation in the application of our method to more complex salts or minerals.